lzwjava/blog-source/resume.md

 ## Projects

-### Open Source Projects & Blog & Codeforces, 2013-09 to Present
+### Open Source & Blog & Codeforces, 2013-09 to Present
 * In addition to the above company projects, I also made some open-source projects.
 Please visit https://github.com/lzwjava.
 * I wrote Chinese and English articles (2 English, 50 Chinese) in my blog site, https://lzwjava.github.io.
 * Codeforces(Sovled 399 Algorithm Problems): https://codeforces.com/profile/lzwjava
 * UVa Online Judge(Solved 568 Algorithm Problems): https://uhunt.onlinejudge.org/id/113519
 * Online Resume: https://lzwjava.github.io/resume

-### English Learning Experience, 2013-09 to Present
+### English Learning, 2013-09 to Present
 * 7 years to use Google search to read English websites
 * Half a year to play in TikTok or Youtube Shorts for at least 6 hours.
-* Watch Netflix for around 100 TV shows and movies.
+Watch Netflix for around 100 TV shows and movies.
 * Read about 30 English books.
+Listen to Google Podcast for at least 8 hours in half a year.
 * Use English to work in an international big company for 1 year.
-* Listen to Google Podcast for at least 8 hours in half a year.
 * Start to make some bilingual short videos on Youtube. https://www.youtube.com/channel/UC-jqwnFwWOS4ydgTsQR-9ZQ

 ### DBS Digibank CN, 2022.07 - Present